51Degrees/documentation/src/features/usagesharing.md

-In languages that support multiple threading, **Usage sharing** will typically use a producer/consumer model, where the 'main' thread adds the evidence to a queue while a background thread takes items from this queue, transforms them into the appropriate format, adds them into a message and sends the message when ready.
+In languages that support multiple threading, **Usage sharing** will typically use a producer/consumer model, where the 'main' thread adds the evidence to a queue while a background thread takes items from this queue, transforms them into the appropriate format, adds them into a message, and sends the message when ready.
 This is done to avoid blocking the @Pipeline process thread.

 ## Repeated Evidence @anchor Features_UsageSharing_RepeatEvidence

-To avoid situations where the same @evidence is sent multiple times (for example, a single user visiting multiple pages on a web site), we keep track of the @evidence that has been shared over a defined time period (maximum 20 minutes by default) and only share @evidence which is different to any already shared during the window.
+To avoid situations where the same @evidence is sent multiple times (for example, a single user visiting multiple pages on a website), we keep track of the @evidence that has been shared over a defined time period (maximum 20 minutes by default) and only share @evidence which is different to any already shared during the window.